itkimura/roger-skyline-1/README.md

 # Partition setting
 Need to create
-*   4.2GB, primary, beggining, ext4,
+*   4.2GB, primary, beggining, ext4, on the root /
 *   500MB, swap
-*   Rest memory, logical, ext4, home/
+*   Rest memory, logical, ext4, on /home

 ## How to set up
 1. Choose manual for partitioning method